orr-levinger/zets-github-stars/README.md

 1. Push changes to the master branch or go to the 'Actions' tab in your GitHub repository.
 2. Select the 'Deploy Dev' workflow.
 3. Click 'Run workflow' to manually dispatch the workflow.
+4. The endpoit to access the APP will be under http://{WEBAPP_BUCKET}-dev.s3-website-us-east-1.amazonaws.com